 Technology: Yes, it’s true, the bathrooms are electric.
 White noise gently fills the stall when you lock the latch.
 An adjustable meter lets you set the seat temperature.
 The Hallelujah chorus blasts from speakers when you flush.
 (Okay, maybe not that last one.)
 Japan is, of course, an international technological marvel.
 The transportation infrastructure is robust and world-leading, not least the shinkansen bullet trains which have broken several land-speed records (and which we happily got a chance to ride between Tokyo and Osaka).
 Wi-Fi is just shy of ubiquitous, though we do recommend you shell out for a portable Wi-Fi hub for your stay.
 That said, the geeks in us were most taken with the gaming scene; not the arcade games and UFO catchers, necessarily, but rather the plentiful retro gaming shops overflowing with classic Nintendo and PlayStation titles.

 Food: Sushi, sashimi, maki.
 Maki, sashimi, sushi.
 And be sure to visit at least one of those gimmicky Kaitenzushi (conveyor belt sushi) spots.
-Actually, though, even beyond sushi one of the things we wound up loving most about Japan was all the tiny little hole-in-the-wall neighbourhood restaurants we came across.
+Even beyond sushi one of the things we wound up loving most about Japan was all the tiny little hole-in-the-wall neighbourhood restaurants we came across.
 Whether it was the 8-seater gyoza (dumpling) bar open from 4pm to 4am every night, or the numerous restaurants that still have patrons sit on the floor, we always felt welcome… even if we couldn’t always read the menu.